Mark and I have always believed that teaching our kids money management strategies needs to be a priority.

 Over the years, we developed a system to assist them manage their money in their teen years.
 In an effort to encourage them to budget money for known expenses and needs, we created a “paycheck worksheet” that they use to manage each paycheck.
-You can download our “Financial Notebook for Parents and Teens” for free on my download page.
-This is a companion resource for my book, Got Teens?
+For more resources, check out my book Got Teens?: Time-Tested Answers for Moms of Teens and Tweens.

 As they grow older, we encourage them to learn the difference between “tithes” and “offerings.”
 A tithe is 10% of our income that we give back to God every time we are paid.
 Mark and I automatically tithe on every paycheck with online bill pay directly to our church.
 Technology has helped make that possible.